 Is your milk organic?

 No, to be labeled organic, a product must adhere to specific, strict regulations.
 The primary reason we cannot be considered organic is because our feed is not labeled organic.
+We do not treat our pastures with chemicals.

 If you’re not processing the milk, why is it so much more expensive?